Glengarry: Police use of diced band

 In 1932 Percy Sillitoe, the Chief Constable of the City of Glasgow Police, abolished the traditional custodian helmet and added a new feature to the peaked caps worn by his police officers.
 This new feature was a black and white chequered cap band based on the dicings seen on the Glengarry headdress of the Scottish regiments.
 The diced band, popularly known as the Sillitoe tartan, later spread to police forces in Australia, New Zealand, and the rest of the United Kingdom, as well as to some other parts of the world, notably Chicago.

 Method of wearing

 The correct method of wearing the Glengarry has changed since the end of the Second World War.
 Prior to 1945, Glengarries were generally worn steeply angled, with the right side of the cap worn low, often touching the ear, and the side with the capbadge higher on the head.
-The trend since the end of the war has been to wear the Glengarry level on the head, with the point directly over the right eye.
+The trend since the end of the war has been to wear the Glengarry level on the head, with the point directly in the middle.